Norfolk County Council

 Norfolk County Council is the upper-tier local authority for Norfolk, England.
 Below it there are seven second-tier district councils: Breckland, Broadland, Great Yarmouth, North Norfolk, Norwich, King's Lynn and West Norfolk, and South Norfolk.

-The council has been under Conservative majority control since 2017.
+The council has been under no overall control since the 2026 election.
 It is based at County Hall, Norwich.

 History

 Elected county councils were created in 1889 under the Local Government Act 1888, taking over many administrative functions that had previously been performed by unelected magistrates at the quarter sessions.
 The boroughs of Norwich and Great Yarmouth were both considered large enough to provide their own county-level services, so they became county boroughs, independent from the county council.
 The county council was elected by and provided services to the remainder of the county outside those two boroughs, which area was termed the administrative county.